 Response Providers for Proxy Demand Resources may elect to specify in the Master File how the Proxy

 Demand Resource will bid and be dispatched in the Real-Time Market: in (i) Hourly Blocks, (ii) fifteen (15) minute intervals, or (iii) five (5) minute intervals.
-If Demand Response Providers do not submit an election in the Master File, the CAISO will set five (5) minute intervals as the default.
+If Demand Response Providers do not submit an election in the Master File, the CAISO will set Hourly Blocks as the default.

 * * * * *